PyGSDR/PyGS/instruction_gsr_examples.md

     > Left: The big black dot represents the axis with the minimum residue.
     > Users select any point within the contour.
     > The cross and number represent the sequence of the current trial, i.e., how many clicks by far.
     > The next three figures pop up, and with them, users will determine whether this is a good axis.
     > The right Figure shows two branches of Pt'(A') in different directions (see legends).
+    > **If it appears blank, it means the current selection is not acceptable.
+Try a different one.*
     > <img width="300" src="https://github.com/PyGSDR/PyGS/blob/main/example_figures/axis_residue_map.png">
     > <img width="300" src="https://github.com/PyGSDR/PyGS/blob/main/example_figures/axis_multi_directions.png">
   - Parameters along the spacecraft path: A', B in flux rope frame, pressures, and plasma beta.